How to Plan a Winter Onederland Birthday Party

 I even used some of the leftover ones as gift bags.

-I bought blue table cloths at Party City and I bought this stunning snowflake table cover to throw over it.
+I bought blue table cloths at Hobby Lobby and I bought this stunning snowflake table cover to throw over it.

 Without this piece, it wouldn’t have popped as much.
 It really made all the difference.
 If you are throwing a Winter Wonderland themed party, this is something you definitely want to buy.

-That same table had white powdered doughnuts that looked like snowballs, white chocolate covered pretzels, cupcakes and cookies.
+On the dessert table we had lots of sweet treats that matched the winter onederland theme.
+We had white powdered doughnuts that looked like snowballs, white chocolate covered pretzels, cupcakes and cookies.
 I also put the snowflake plates, plastic cups, napkins, and spoons + forks on the table so people could serve themselves.

 More Winter Onederland Party Supplies:

 We also had a first birthday autograph bear that everyone signed.
 This is great for keeping memories and to give your baby when they are older.
-It’s also super cute and I’m all about decorations that have a purpose.
+If you click the link, they also have a polar bears.
+We still have this autographed bear years later and it’s one of our favorite things.

 The table where the cake went had the “Polar Bear, Polar Bear, What do you Hear?” book.
 We also found a cute Polar Bear stuffed animal to put on the table with a first birthday sign.
-Again, decorations with a purpose!
 These are things that can be used over and over again, not things that will go in the trash once the party is over.

 The bulk of my decorations came down to balloons from Party City and these gorgeous snowflakes.